Beacon

 Our 2022-2023 Research Focus

-The State of Engagement research is a part of GoGuardian’s ongoing commitment to help integrate the best of learning science into the classroom.
-In 2021, teachers in our survey reported that the foundation of effective learning experiences is building meaningful teacher-student relationships and bringing students in at every step of the learning process.
+The State of Engagement research is a part of GoGuardian’s ongoing commitment to help integrate the best of Learning science into the classroom.
+In 2021, teachers in our survey reported that the foundation of effective Learning experiences is building meaningful teacher-student relationships and bringing students in at every step of the Learning process.
 To build on this insight, our 2022-2023 study aimed to discover:

 • How often teachers use evidence-based instructional practices shown to support engagement